 The University has signed up to the eight KE Concordat principles and has taken part in the development year.
 This required the University to undertake a self-assessment and gap analysis and develop an associated action plan that detailed how we would address any significant gaps against the Concordat’s eight principles.

-Following a review of the action plan the University has developed a comprehensive implementation plan that will be delivered through 6 work streams, which overlap with the Concordat’s 8 principles.
+Following a review of the action plan the University has developed a comprehensive implementation plan that will be delivered through six work streams, which overlap with the Concordat’s eight principles.

-These 6 workstreams, some with several sub themes will be led by a small team of academic and professional services staff from across the institution
+These six workstreams, some with several sub themes will be led by a small team of academic and professional services staff from across the institution

 To review existing KE policies and processes and develop appropriate guidance as required to address any gaps.

 To develop a costing and pricing model for CPD and consultancy and an effective approach for monitoring of cost recovery for facilities accessed by external and internal stakeholders.